-Wendy Reid and African Grey Parrot Lulu are co-composers of BIRD433, an hour-long interspecies sonic landscape/ambient environment to be performed in the Frank Ogawa Plaza featuring the birds and sounds of the plaza with birds Lulu, Shooshoo and humans Wendy Reid, Aurora Josephson, Ron Heglin, Brenda Hutchinson and participants of FROGPOND433 scattered throughout the space.
+Wendy Reid and African Grey Parrot Lulu are co-composers of AMBIENT BIRD 433, an hour-long interspecies sonic landscape/ambient environment to be performed at the Forum, Frank Ogawa Plaza, featuring the birds and sounds of the plaza with birds Lulu, Shooshoo and humans Wendy Reid, Brenda Hutchinson, Aurora Josephson, Ron Heglin, the MILLS CONTEMPORARY PERFORMANCE ENSEMBLE and musicians of FROGPOND 433.

-BIRD433** is created from sonic fragments of the bird Lulu* and human composer Wendy Reid, transcribed into a spatially notated score to be interpreted and performed by the musicians outside in an ambient environment.
-The transcriptions are not of ordinary bird songs, but creations of a ‘bird composer’, inventing sounds from a large collection of environmental influences: music lessons, practice, performance, opera, experimental music, human conversation, appliances, outside birds, etc.
+AMBIENT BIRD 433 for 3 open ensembles is a ‘bird chaconne’ created from sonic fragments of the bird Lulu* and human composer Wendy Reid, transcribed into a spatially notated score to be interpreted and performed by musicians in an outside, ambient environment.
+The transcriptions are not of ordinary bird songs, but creations of the ‘bird composer’ inventing sounds from a large collection of environmental influences: music lessons, practice, performance, opera, experimental music, human conversation, appliances, outside birds, etc.

 The ensembles are situated at various locations of the Plaza creating a separation in space of the sonic elements and their timely silences.
-Equal importance is placed on the silences (being the ambient landscape of the public space) within the context of various sonic ensembles There is interplay among the bird fragments, human performers and urban (ambient) sounds, having relationships seemingly anarchic at times yet ultimately inter-connected in nature.
+Equal importance is placed on the silence (being the ambient landscape of the public space) within the context of the sound (bird, musicians).
+There is interplay among the bird fragments, human performers and urban (ambient) sounds, having relationships, seemingly anarchic at times, yet ultimately inter-connected in nature.

 If you want to learn more about Wendy Reid and her ongoing series TREE PIECES click here!